 However, the slow steady state cardio that is practiced so often at Planet Fitness and other “Gyms” is not only an ineffective way to lose fat, it can actually result in significant muscle loss when practiced consistently over the long term.

-time and time again that the ONLY way to achieve fat loss is through an intentional caloric deficit.
+Studies have shown time and time again that the ONLY way to achieve fat loss is through an intentional caloric deficit.

 E.g. You eat fewer calories than you burn off